- Overall aim of encouraging positive interaction on the road

 The gloves are touchscreen compatible, and I found I could operate the maps and camera on my phone without removing them.
 However, contact wasn’t as exact as it would be naked-handed, and when truly lost in the lanes I resorted to removing them for better control of the Google maps screen.

-There’s a micro fleece patch on the thumb, which acts as a sweat or snot wipe, and proved useful in my current and annoyingly permanent state of ‘just getting over a cold’.
+There’s a micro fleece patch on the thumb, which acts as a sweat or snot wipe, and was sufficient even on those “just getting over a cold” rides.

 A great idea that felt ridiculous at first but grew on me after just one ride.
 Well executed, too, with quality gloves at a reasonable price.
 Unfortunately, 'Glove' is not all you need to cycle in comfort, but it's certainly a good addition.